 The project area is located in the community of Teeswater in the Municipality of South Bruce, and is separated into two distinct areas: the North Parcel, which is located north of Elizabeth Street South and is bisected by Hillcrest Street West; and the South Parcel, which is located east of James Street East.
 A new watermain connection is being proposed within the North Parcel and a New Water Storage Facility and watermain connection are being proposed within the South Parcel.
 In total, the project area is roughly 1.18 ha (2.92 ac) in size and is located within Lots 14 and 15, Concession 6, and Lot 15, Concession 7, in the Geographic Township of Culross, Bruce County.
 The North Parcel contains paved roads and manicured grass; it is bound to the north by a playground, to the east and west by residential properties and a public swimming pool, and to the south by Elizabeth Street South.
-The South Parcel contains a grassed sports field, a gravel track, a park with manicured grass that is lightly treed, and paved paths, all located within the Teeswater River, to the east by woodlot and paved paths, to the south by the sports field, and to the west by residential properties.
+The South Parcel contains a grassed sports field, a gravel track, a park with manicured grass that is lightly treed, and paved paths, all located within the Teeswater-Culross Community Centre property; it is bound to the north by a bank overlooking the Teeswater River, to the east by woodlot and paved paths, to the south by the sports field, and to the west by residential properties.